Spontaneous Symmetry Breaking in Two-dimensional Long-range Heisenberg Model

+To further probe this conclusion with reduced finite-size effects, we define the residual squared magnetization $M_r^2\equiv\langle M^2\rangle-b\langle M_k^2\rangle$.
+For $b>0$, $M_r^2$ is a lower bound for $\langle M^2\rangle$ at each finite size.
+Since $\langle M_k^2\rangle$ and the leading correction to $\langle M^2\rangle$ have the same FSS form, a suitable $b>0$ suppresses this contribution~\cite{Xiao_2025, yao2025}.
+As shown in the inset of Fig.~\ref{sigma2}(c), $M_r^2$ shows cleaner scaling and extrapolates to a finite value consistent with that obtained from $\langle M^2\rangle$.
+It is also already positive in the simulated size range and increases with $L$.
+Together, the direct $\langle M^2\rangle$ extrapolation and the analysis of $M_r^2$ provide strong evidence for a nonzero magnetization in the thermodynamic limit.

+In addition to the marginal case, FSS analyses for $\sigma<2$ also show a single continuous transition into an LRO phase.
+Critical points and critical exponents for the representative cases of $\sigma=1.75$, $1.875$, and $2$, obtained from the detailed FSS analyses in the SM~\cite{SM}, are summarized in Table~\ref{tab:critical_parameters}.
+Together with the low-T extrapolations of $\langle M^2\rangle$ and $M_r^2$, these results complete the phase diagram for the $\sigma\le2$ side.

-{\it Goldstone-mode physics and LR-SRW}-- We obtain strong numerical evidence that, as temperature decreases, the LR-Heisenberg model with $\sigma \leq 2$ exhibits spontaneous symmetry breaking and develops an LRO, via a single continuous phase transition (data for $\sigma<2$ are given in Supplementary Materials (SM)).
-In the low-T LRO phase, the breaking of continuous symmetry is accompanied by the excitation of Goldstone modes (transverse fluctuations), which can be explored through the behavior of $\chi_k$ since it captures the distance-dependent part of the spin-spin correlation function.
-Figure~\ref{lowT}(a) plots $D_k=L^2/\chi_k$ versus $L$ (in the log-scale) for $\beta=4$.
-The data points for both $\sigma=1.75$ and $1.875$ are well described by power-law divergence $\sim L^{2-\sigma}$ (the curves are from the fits $D_k=L^{2-\sigma}(a_0+a_1L^{-\omega})$), giving $\chi_k \sim L^\sigma$.
-This scaling behavior can be readily derived from the description of GFFs in the continuum limit (see the SM for details).
-For $\sigma=2$, the linearity of data points shows a logarithmic scaling $\chi_k\sim L^2/\ln(L/L_0)$, which holds true at different low temperatures (inset of Fig.~\ref{lowT}(a)).
-Unfortunately, this logarithmic scaling of $\chi_k$ can no longer be derived from GFFs, where the logarithmically diverging magnitude of fields makes the situation very subtle.
+{\it Goldstone-mode physics and LR-SRW} --- In the low-T LRO phase, the breaking of continuous symmetry is accompanied by Goldstone-mode fluctuations, which can be probed through $\chi_k$ because it captures the distance-dependent part of the spin-spin correlation function.
+Figure~\ref{lowT}(a) plots $D_k=L^2/\chi_k$ versus $L$ on a logarithmic scale for $\beta=4$.
+For $\sigma=1.75$ and $1.875$, the data are well-described by the power-law divergence $D_k\sim L^{2-\sigma}$; the curves are obtained from fits to $D_k=L^{2-\sigma}(a_0+a_1L^{-\omega})$, giving $\chi_k\sim L^\sigma$.
+This scaling behavior follows readily from the continuum Gaussian free field (GFF) description of LR Goldstone modes~\cite{SM}.
+On the other hand, for $\sigma=2$, the data are linear in $\ln L$, indicating a logarithmic scaling as $\chi_k\sim L^2/\ln(L/L_0)$; the same behavior holds at different low temperatures, as shown in the inset of Fig.~\ref{lowT}(a).
+The logarithmic scalings further suggest a logarithmic saturating spin correlation as $C(r) = c_0 + a/ \ln(r)$.
+This behavior, however, cannot be obtained from the ordinary GFF treatment, where the logarithmically divergent field amplitude makes the marginal case subtle.